AppsFlyerSDK/AdobeAirExtension-AppsFlyer/README.md

 2. Run ./af_apk_fix.sh and enter requested info when prompted

-Here what the script is doing.
-In case of any issues you can perform those steps manually:
+Here is what the script is doing.
+In case of any issues you can perform those steps **manually**:

 1. Decode the apk using [apktool](https://ibotpeaches.github.io/Apktool/).
 This will create app_name folder.
 `apktool d app_name.apk`